kiankaas/personal-soccer-stats-analysis/README.md

 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/kiankaas/my-soccer-stats/blob/main/01-data-exploration.sql) <br/>

 Before diving into the analysis, it is essential to prepare the dataset by exploring its structure, identifying any inconsistencies, and transforming the data as needed for a better analysis.
-I began by uploading the dataset as a table in **BigQuery**, which allows efficient querying and data exploration.
-In this stage, I explored the data structure, checked for missing values, ensured consistency in data formats, and converted categorical variables into usable formats where necessary.

 After running some initial queries, here are my key observations:

 1. There are **5** possible outcomes for **Match_Result**: D (draw), L (loss), W (win), PKL (loss via penalty shoot-out), and PKW (win via penalty shoot-out).
 2. The dataset includes **3 Fall seasons** and **3 Summer seasons**: Fall 21/22, 22/23, 23/24 and Sum 22, 23, 24.